okstate-library/docs/carpentries/pre-workshop.md

 - Get guest Wifi credentials
 - One last call for helpers if there are not enough.
 - Arrange parking permits.
-- Reach out the non-OSU participants with parking instructions (see below).
+- Reach out to non-OSU participants with [parking instructions](https://info.library.okstate.edu/carpentry#s-lg-box-wrapper-24219102).
 - Turn on the feedback form.

 ### 48 Hours Out